 Sophie Pitchford: Kids and Brymworth Farm

-It was clear to see that Sophie was a loving mother to three children that didn’t mind getting dirty out in the garden with muck striping their rosy cheeks.
+It was clear to see Sophie was a loving mother to three children that didn’t mind getting dirty out in the garden with muck striping their rosy cheeks.
 These were healthy kids that had developed natural immunity to most things by getting a bit mucky and maybe eating food after they’d touched worms, like we did!

 Mark Pitchford: Growing Garlic on Flinders Island